Carr\'e du champ flow matching: better quality-generalisation tradeoff in generative models: Related work

 \section{Related work}

-\paragraph{Manifold hypothesis and generative modelling.} Our approach is motivated by geometric approaches of generative modelling under the so-called manifold hypothesis, surveyed in \cite{loaiza-ganem_deep_2024}, which presumes that high-dimensional data often concentrates near a lower-dimensional manifold.
-Generative models have also been used to estimate intrinsic geometric quantities, e.g., manifold dimension \citep{stanczuk_your_2023}.
+\paragraph{Manifold hypothesis and generative modelling.} Our approach is motivated by geometric approaches of generative modelling under the so-called manifold hypothesis, surveyed in \cite{loaiza-ganem_deep_2024}, which presumes that high-dimensional data often have low-dimensional structure.
+Generative models have also been used to estimate intrinsic geometric quantities, like dimension \citep{stanczuk_your_2023}.
 Conversely, related line of work constrains generative models to predefined manifolds \citep{chen_flow_2024, huang_riemannian_2022, mathieu_riemannian_2020, bortoli_convergence_2023}, or to manifolds that are learnt from data \citep{kapusniak2024metric, peach_implicit_2024, gosztolai2025}.
-Our work also uses manifold tangent space estimates, but differs by focusing on modifying the probability path with an anisotropic diffusive term aligned to estimated tangents, rather than constraining generation to a pre-specified manifold.
+Our use of the carré du champ is based on diffusion geometry \citep{jones2024diffusion}, which generalises classical Riemannian geometry to complex geometries that do not meet the strict definition of a manifold.
+Rather than using the geometry as a constraint, we use it as a form of model regularisation by modifying the probability path with an anisotropic diffusive term aligned to the data geometry.